CultivateHQ/cultivateHQ.com/source/posts/2015-08-07-how-to-set-different-layouts-in-phoenix.markdown

       layout: {MyApp.LayoutView, "admin.html"}
   end
 ```
-Which works..
+Which works...
 However it does mean that if we have a lot of functions that render in our controller, we
 need to duplicate this bit of code.

 ## Apply the layout at a controller level